Brand Hong Kong - Asia's world city

 Prevention

-• Wear light-coloured long-sleeved clothing and trousers
+• Wear loose, light-coloured, long-sleeved tops and trousers

 • Avoid using fragrant cosmetics or skin care products